+Balance It® Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees F or 74 degrees C and be used instead of Balance It® Canine which cannot be heated.
 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent does is 20 7/8 teaspoons (the gram amount is the same as the gram amount for Balance It.® Canine) when Balance It.® Canine Plus is used instead of Balance It.® Canine
+The equivalent dose is 4 3 / 8 teaspoons (the gram amount is the same as the gram amount for Balance It® Canine) when Balance It® Canine Plus is used instead of Balance It® Canine.

 Please read ALL the important & useful information below.
-If you have any questions, please contact Balance It® or your veterinarian or board-certified veterinary nutritionist® if the recipe was created by them.
+If you have any questions, please contact Balance It ® or your veterinarian or board-certified veterinary nutritionist® if the recipe was created by them.

-Yield/Servings
+Yield/ Servings

-The average 60.0 lb healthy growing dog requires 2277.0 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 1251-3303 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 3788908] provides 1958.4 Calories which is enough for a daily meal.
+The average 50.0 lb healthy adult dog requires 1164.0 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 582-1746 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 4794164] provides 906.8 Calories which is enough for a daily meal.
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
-Changes in sexual status can affect needs/recipes.